 Garolla et al monitored scrotal temperatures over a period of 2 years in a group of 80 men, 60 of which had risk factors for testicular heating such as varicocele or obesity.
 It was found that men with either varicocele or obesity showed higher scrotal temperatures, and these higher temperatures were related to a significant negative alteration of spermatogenesis.

 Heat-Stress Induced DNA and Epigenetic Changes in Children

 Inheritance of DNA-determined traits is not as simple as once thought.
 Epigenetic mechanisms involve DNA and histone modifications and result in the heritable silencing of genes without a change in their coding sequence.
-Disruption of the balance of epigenetic networks may cause several major pathologies, including cancer, syndromes involving chromosomal instabilities, and mental retardation.
+Disruption of the balance of epigenetic networks may cause major pathologies.

 New research into paternal factors suggest that environmental factors such as heat stress on the father's body impact the offspring's inherited traits via epigenetic mechanisms, potentially causing lasting negative outcomes in offspring.

-To reduce the chances of this, it is important to ensure sperm formation is optimized through reduction of risk factors in the father such as testicular overheat.
+To reduce the chances of this, it is important to ensure sperm formation is optimized through reduction of stressors on the father's sperm such as testicular overheating.

 What Can We Conclude?